brevdev/brev-docs/docs/howto/copy-personal-settings.md

 ![Screenshot](media/personal-settings-2.png)
 <!-- ![Screenshot](media/personal-settings.png) -->

 You'll see a section called **Personal Settings**.
-This has a git repo that Brev.dev clones into every workspace and runs the `.brev/setup.sh` it contains.
+This has a git repo that Brev clones into every dev environment and runs the bash script it contains.
+By default, it'll be `.brev/setup.sh` but you can set a different path.

 To setup your personal settings: